Recent News & Blog / Governmental entities: How to prepare for an audit

 As a governmental entity, preparing for an audit is a year-round process with several components, making it a challenging task for some.
 Understanding the contributing factors and timeline of an audit can help ensure you complete yours on time and accurately.

-- Keep a list of the changes in processes, procedures and employees that occurred throughout the year.
+- Keep a list of the changes in processes, procedures and employees that occurred throughout the year, including internal controls.

 - Don't wait until the audit to reach out to your auditor.
 Keep them updated as significant events arise, including complex or unusual transactions and operational changes.